 Tyler Dumas is Realtime Editor for KOAA News5.
 The native Texan grew up near Houston before attending Texas State University where he studied Digital Media, Journalism, English Literature, and Sports Science.

 Prior to making the move into the news business, Tyler taught high school English for a year outside of Austin.
-He now calls Colorado Springs home with his girlfriend, Krista, a fellow native Texan who now teaches art at a local elementary school and their dog Kiya, a Yellow Labrador mix.
+He now calls Colorado Springs home with his fiance, Krista, a fellow Texan who now teaches art at a local elementary school, and their dog Kiya, a Yellow Labrador mix.

 Tyler is also a roots music enthusiast and boasts a large collection of music and memorabilia, mainly focusing on folk, blues, country, and rock & roll.
 His favorite artists are folk troubadours Townes Van Zandt, John Prine, Todd Snider, and southern rockers, the Drive-By Truckers.